Guide: Stand Up Paddle Boarding is becoming popular worldwide and is one of the most popular outdoor activities.

 Therefore, we never advise buying a board with too much width or volume.

 With wide boards, it is easier to turn.
-It is again proven that the relationship between the board dimension is very important.
-We advise you to choose the right model for your purpose and weight.
+It is again proven that the relationship between the board dimension is significant.

 Why don’t we want to have a too heavy board?

 If we SUP often or together with children, the answer to that question will be of great importance.
-MSL fusion boards are 2 kg average lighter than a double layer.
+MSL fusion boards are 2 kg on average lighter than a double layer.